Being in an uncomfortable or awkward situation that you want to leave.

 “‘Will you give me my check, please?’
 The sound of her voice, breaking upon his ear, aroused Charteris from his reverie.
 He looked up quickly, and saw that she was speaking to the waitress.
 It was a common-place enough remark, but the weariness of her tone did not escape him.“

-Alright, but when did this phrase start to be used as an idiom?
-Well, I’m having difficulty finding a quote using it in such a way.
-So I’ve decided to come back at a later time to this phrase.
-I’ll update this page if I find anything.
+So… when did this phrase start to be used as an idiom?
+Well, it’s tough to say.
+I’m having difficulty finding a quote using it in such a way, but if I find one, I’ll update this page and let you know.

-Note: Hello, person reading this.
-Did you know that the origins for many popular sayings are unknown?
-Indeed, and in cases where this happens, what you might see mentioned on the page is a explanation or two about how a phrase may have originated.
+Note: Hello.
+Did you know the origin of many popular sayings are unknown?
+It’s true, and in cases where it happens, what you might see mentioned on the page are theories that try to explain how a phrase originated.